My health hacks

 Daily training

 Training every day is essential.
-You can do as little as 3 times 20 seconds of high-intensity training (source).
+You can do as little as 3 times 20 seconds of high-intensity training Dr. Andy Galpin: How to Build Physical Endurance & Lose Fat - Huberman Lab.

-I started by doing 5 pushups, 5 squats, and 5 pushups routine 4 times a day, then after a while it became 10, 10, 10, 6 times a day.
+I started by doing 5 pushups, 5 squats, and 5 pushups routine 3 times a day.
 This massively increased my upper body strength.
 The starting and ending push-ups are positioned differently to work for different muscle groups.

 This training fits in any schedule, any physical location.
 There’s no excuse to skip.